abbeyperini/DC_JS/README.md

-# Javascript assignments for Week 4 and Week 5 of DigitalCrafts
+# Week 4 and 5 DigitalCrafts Full-Stack Immersive

-One Paragraph of project description goes here
+One Paragraph of project description goes here Something along the lines of...
+Coursework on JavaScript, JSON, Firebase, and Debugging.
+It contains assignments, files, activities, and notes from Week-4 and week-5.

 ## Summary